schulze61/erdos_baseball_project/README.md

 #### Heat Map
 We thus created the following heat map where the axes correspond to the choices of $\epsilon_1$ and $\epsilon_2$, and the heat measures the Brier score for running a smaller simulation with these values of $\epsilon_1$ and $\epsilon_2$.
 We noticed that there appeared to be a line where below this line the Brier score tended to be below $.25$ which is the goal.
 Furthermore, the black dot corresponds to our initial choice of $\epsilon_1$ and $\epsilon_2$ from the regression.
-We had this was a Brier score of around $.27$, but we saw that reducing these parameters should decrease our Brier score.
+We had this was a Brier score of around $.27$, but we saw that reducing these parameters should decrease our Brier score (the heat map was calculated in [heat_map_plotting.ipynb](https://github.com/schulze61/erdos_baseball_project/blob/main/heat_map_plotting.ipynb)).

 <p align="center">
   <img src="https://github.com/schulze61/erdos_baseball_project/blob/main/images/Heat%20Map%20for%20Epsilon.png" />